Rendsburg High Bridge: Transporter bridge

 The "Schwebefähre" (suspension ferry) runs daily every 15 minutes from early morning until late at night.
 It covers a distance of 125 m within 1½ minutes and provides the shortest connection between the municipality of Osterrönfeld and the city of Rendsburg.
 As this means of transportation is especially useful to students on their way to school, larger maintenance work that requires suspension of service is coordinated with school holidays.

 The gondola is fourteen metres long and six metres wide, and travels six metres above the canal.
 In recent years the nominal transport capacity has been reduced from six to four automobiles in order to factor in increased car size and weight.
 While the gondola is equipped with nautical equipment such as radio, radar and life-rafts, there is no prerequisite for the operator to hold a master's licence for inland navigation.

 During a storm in January 1993, the unmanned and unlit gondola's brakes could not withstand the wind force and it slowly rolled towards the middle of the canal, where it collided with a ship's mast and crane.
 Both ship and gondola suffered only minor damage.

 On 8 January 2016 the gondola of the transporter bridge collided with general cargo ship Evert Prahm and was heavily damaged.
 It was demounted and moved to a shipyard on 15 March 2016 for damage assessment, but was found to be irreparably damaged.
 Construction of its replacement began in April 2020 and service officially resumed on 4 March 2022.
 The new transporter bridge was designed to resemble the old one and is equipped with modern technology.

-In summer 2024, the old transporter bridge was saved from being dismantled by the purchase of the Rendsburg businessman Martin Sick.
+In summer 2024, the old gondola was saved from being dismantled by the purchase of the Rendsburg businessman Martin Sick.
 It is to be preserved as a tourist landmark in the region.
 Since the SH Netz Cup in summer 2025, there has been a restaurant and cultural events on the canal bank within sight of the new transporter bridge.